-In selecting F{MSY}, it is necessary to define yield (Y) from the fishery.
-In ICES advice, the yield is defined as either landings or catch.
+In selecting F{MSY} it is necessary to define yield (Y) from the fishery.
+In ICES advice the yield is defined as either landings or catch.
 For some fisheries, discarding is known to be negligible and landings and catches may be considered equal.
-However, if catches have a significant below-minimum catch/conservation size, or a significant discarded component (including slippage or high-grading), there are two important considerations for the selection of an appropriate F{MSY}.
-Firstly, in the definition of what constitutes the yield in the context of MSY, and secondly, in the calculation of F to produce the maximum yield.
-In this respect, F should always be the total F for catch, as used by ICES to provide advice.
-However, in the event that only landings data are available, the F used only reflects the landings.
-The appropriate definition of yield to use is a choice for policy, and, following discussions with clients, ICES defines yield as the catch above the minimum catch/conservation size.
-When the selection pattern corresponding to this cannot be estimated, ICES uses the recent wanted catches (catches above MCRS) selection to define yield.
+However, if catches have a significant below-minimum catch/conservation size or a significant discarded component (including slippage or high-grading), there are two important considerations for the selection of an appropriate F{MSY} .
+Firstly, in the definition of what constitutes the yield in the context of MSY, and secondly, in the calculation of F to give the maximum yield.
+In this respect F should always be the total F for catch, as used by ICES to provide advice.
+However, in the event that only landings data are available, the F used reflects only the landings.
+The choice of yield is a choice for policy and, following discussions with clients, ICES defines yield to be catch above the minimum catch/conservation size.
+When the selection pattern corresponding to this cannot be estimated, ICES uses the recent landings selection to define yield.